vincent-pli/mcp-cli-host/README.md

 ## MCP Server Compatibility 🔌

-MCPHost can work with any MCP-compliant server.
+MCPCliHost can work with any MCP-compliant server.
 For examples and reference implementations, see the [MCP Servers Repository](https://github.com/modelcontextprotocol/servers).

 ## License 📄